A Blogger’s Basic SEO Checklist

 But why stop there?

-With a few simple SEO tricks, you’re going to be able to make your content work smarter and harder to get you to the top of Google.
+With a few simple SEO tricks (and a good site audit), you’re going to be able to make your content work smarter and harder to get you to the top of Google.

 Tip 1: Canonicalization